Sovereign Harbour Residents Association banner

 Sovereign Harbour Community Centre

-If you let us know about them, we would be happy to promote community centre events on the SHRA website and in Waterlines: webmaster@shra.co.uk
+If you run events at the Centre, SHRA would be happy to promote them to our members via the SHRA website and in Waterlines: please email details well in advance to: webmaster@shra.co.uk

 The History